Ngombo/wordcloudpdf/README.md

 After cloning the project, you may need to install the following packages:

-* wordcloud  => To prepare the enablers and customize the word cloud
+* wordcloud  => To prepare the enablers and customize the word cloud.

+If the right-click does not work, launch it from the system cmd > pip install word cloud.
+**<ins>obs</ins>**: Microsoft Visual C++ 14.0 is required.
+Follow further instruction on https://www.scivision.dev/python-windows-visual-c-14-required/)

 * matplotlib.pyplot => To plot the word cloud
 * nltk => Optional use.
 To inseure the sanitization the text that will be plotted in case the STOPWORDS from the Wordcloud package bugs.